dodona-edu/dodona/README.md

 - To process the submission queue, delayed job needs to be started with the `bin/delayed_job start` command.
 - With `bin/webpack-dev-server` your javascript is reloaded live and you can see development output.
+- With `yarn build:css --watch` your css is reloaded live

-To start the rails server, delayed job and the webpack dev server at the same time, simply run `bin/server`.
+To start the rails server, delayed job, css bundling and the webpack dev server at the same time, simply run `bin/server`.

 This has one letdown: debugging with `byebug` is broken.